 The '60's was a visionary time because nothing was happening, so you could only see things coming and be visionary.
 Now many of the speculative futures we talked about are arriving, and a visionary can see dramatic change either now or in the near future, inspiring a popular sci-fi genre of near-future stories (e.g. The Hunger Games by Suzanne Collins, which could come true just about any time, judging by the real-life adult version: the 2016 presidential campaign).

-After a middle-class childhood filled with longing to be a member of the Bloomsbury Group instead of throwing the Green Sheet onto driveways in Woodland Hills, a suburb of L.A. characterized in the movie "My parents are aliens" as humanity's weak spot, I started off as a quiet undergraduate at U.C.
+After a middle-class childhood filled with longing to be a member of the Bloomsbury Group instead of throwing the Green Sheet onto driveways in Woodland Hills, I started off as a hopeful undergraduate at U.C.
 Berkeley with a girlfriend and visions of a literary life.
 She and I watched Mario Savio speak on the Sproul Hall steps, urging us, among other things, to use whatever words we wanted, "bad" or otherwise.
 Mario asked everyone to raise a fist in solidarity.
 I did not raise my fist, as I could already say "fuck" and "shit" if I wanted to.
 She raised her fist.
 Conformist!, I raged within.
 The next week she broke my heart by sleeping with every man she met.